dev-cetera/.github/profile/README.md

-# Welcome to Dev-Cetera's GitHub repository!
+# Welcome to the GitHub repository!